mbleigh/acts-as-taggable-on/README.md

 ## Configuration

 Configuration can be done using the initializer provided by running `rails generate acts_as_taggable_on:install`.
-The below options can be set in the configure block provided or directly on `ActsAsTaggableOn`.
+The below options can be set in the setup block provided or directly on `ActsAsTaggableOn`.
 Options are as follows:

 If you would like to remove unused tag objects after removing taggings, add: